 Our series into Capitalism continues.
 In this, our purpose is in no small degree to wean you Libertarians of an Austrian bent away from Austrian economics and toward Alexander Hamilton’s superior vision of economics, Robber Baron Capitalism.

 We now take aim at that pillar of Austrian economics, the Austrian theory of the business cycle, knock it down to size, and replace it with an explanatory model that builds on what you have learned in Part I.

-We also expand on why in Part I we emphasized national policy makers should view their economy from the prism of sectors.
+We also expand on why, in Part I, we emphasized policy makers should view their nation’s economy from the prism of sectors.

 The Austrian take on the business cycle is an interesting, but ultimately unsatisfactory, explanation of boom and bust.
 At most, their theory explains why fractional reserve banking can in some cases reinforce poor economic decision making.

 But, as you will see, its explanatory power falls short in important areas not the least of which is its explanation of boom-bust cycles and their remedy for it which might be labeled an ideal Austrian monetary system (AMS).

 It is especially weak compared to the Hamiltonian theory of the business cycle we now introduce to you.

 First we outline the respective assumptions behind the Hamiltonian and Austrian positions and the propositions that flow from those assumptions –

 - If producers align their operations to satisfy any boom in customer demand for any kind of good or service a cluster of economic errors will necessarily occur that will lead to a bust because producers can never under any circumstances consistently, mathematically, project exactly how much demand there currently is or will be at a future point.

 - Booms in demand are usually concentrated in a specific economic sector or group of sectors that have particular resources and operations more capable of satisfying this demand than other sectors (e.g., the resources of the housing sector are better positioned to satisfy housing demand than the health sector, etc. etc.)